mmccn/qck/README.md

 # qck

-A collection of scripts that install programs and software quickly, so you can get up and running fast.
+A collection of bash scripts that install programs and software quickly, so you can get up and running fast.

 ## Installing